eerimoq/simba/README.rst

 semi-asynchronous version the writer writes to a buffer within the queue, and only blocks all data does not fit in the buffer.
 The buffer size is chosen by the application.

-The sock channel is used for internet protocols (not yet implemented).

 DRIVERS
 =======